Eddie000321/backend-nodejs-expressjs-postgresqlPrisma-with-docker/README.md

 ### 3. Dockerized NodeJS, PostgreSQL, and Prisma Project

 A full-stack to-do application that is containerized using Docker.
-It uses a Node.js backend, a PostgreSQL database, the Prisma ORM, and JWT for authentication.
+It uses a Node.js backend, a PostgreSQL database, the Prisma ORM, and server-side sessions (HttpOnly cookies) for authentication.

 **Features:**

-* User registration and login with JWT authentication.
+* User registration and login with session-based authentication (cookies).
 * CRUD operations for to-dos.
 * PostgreSQL database with Prisma ORM.
 * Containerized with Docker for easy deployment.